CrowsVeldt/FreeCodeCamp-Tribute-Page/Readme.txt

-A static web page made by Zechariah Mahler for FreeCodeCamps Front End Course
+A static web page made by Zechariah Mahler for FreeCodeCamp's Front End Course